Andile Dlamini

-Andile ‘Sticks’ Dlamini (born 2 September 1992) is a South African soccer player who plays as a goalkeeper for SAFA Women's League club Mamelodi Sundowns in the hollywoodbets super league and the South Africa women's national team.
+Andile ‘Sticks’ Dlamini (born 2 September 1992) is a South African soccer player who plays as a goalkeeper for SAFA Women's League club Mamelodi Sundowns and the South Africa women's national team.

-Early life
+Personal life

-Andile Dlamini was born on the 2nd of September 1992 in Thembisa, a township in Johannesburg, South Africa.
+Dlamini was born on the 2nd of September 1992 in Thembisa, a township in Johannesburg, South Africa.
+She is a Christian, and reads the bible to prepare for football matches.
+She was close to her stepfather Rhodes Hattingh who died in 2025.
+She married Lulama Mokuni on 20 December 2025.

 Club career

 Andile Dlamini took up professional football after playing against the South Africa women's national under-20 football team; she was subsequently selected for the team.
 Nicknamed "Sticks", she previously played for Phomolong Ladies.

 Mamelodi Sundowns Ladies

 Dlamini joined Sundowns Ladies in 2010.

-In September 2021, she was part of the team that won the 2021 Cosafa Women's Champions League.
+In September 2021, she was part of the team that won the 2021 COSAFA Women's Champions League.
 In November 2021, they won the inaugural CAF Women's Champions League.
 Dlamini was award goal keeper of the tournament and made it to the team of the tournament.

-In August 2022, the team were runner's up for the 2022 Cosafa Women's Champions League.
-In November 2022, they were runner's up for the 2022 CAF Women's Champions League.
+In 2022, the team were runner's up for the 2022 COSAFA Women's Champions League and the 2022 CAF Women's Champions League.

+Dlamini at the 2026 CAF Women's Champions League COSAFA Qualifiers against Gaborone United Ladies S.C.

-In September 2023, they won the 2023 Cosafa Women's Champions League with Dlamini winning goal keeper of the tournament.
-In November 2023, they won the 2023 CAF Women's Champions league for the second time with Dlamini winning goal keeper of the tournament and making it into the team of the tournament.
+In September 2023, they won the 2023 COSAFA Women's Champions League with Dlamini winning goal keeper of the tournament.
+In November 2023, they won the 2023 CAF Women's Champions league for the second time with Dlamini winning goal keeper of the tournament and making it into the team of the tournament again.